openstack/watcher/watcher/decision_engine/README.md

 ## Watcher Cluster State Collector

-This module of the Decision Engine provides a high level API for requesting status information from the InfluxDb database.
+This module of the Decision Engine provides a high level API for requesting status information from the Nova API.

 A DSL will be provided in order to ease the development of new optimization strategies.